Lipid A and Bacterial Lipopolysaccharides

 Structural formula of the basic lipopolysaccharide from E. coli

 Lipid A is a unique and distinctive phosphoglycolipid, the general structure of which is highly conserved among species, although variations in the fine structure can arise from the type of hexosamine present, the degree of phosphorylation, and in the nature, chain length, number and position of the acyl groups.
-All lipid A molecules contain two glucosamine (2,3‑diamino-2,3-dideoxy-D-glucose) residues, which are present as a β(1→6)-linked dimer and contain α‑glycosidic and non-glycosidic phosphoryl groups in the 1 and 4’ positions with four to seven saturated acyl chains, i.e., (R)‑3‑hydroxy fatty acids at positions O‑2, O‑3, O‑2' and O‑3' in ester and amide linkages, of which two are usually further acylated at their 3‑hydroxyl group.
+All lipid A molecules contain two glucosamine (2,3‑diamino-2,3-dideoxy-D-glucose) residues, which are present as a β(1→6)-linked dimer with α‑glycosidic and non-glycosidic phosphoryl groups in the 1 and 4’ positions and four to seven saturated acyl chains, i.e., 3R‑hydroxy fatty acids at positions O‑2, O‑3, O‑2' and O‑3' in ester and amide linkages, of which two are usually further acylated at their 3‑hydroxyl group.

 Basic Lipid A structure of Synechococcus CC911Bradyrhizobium species (slow-growing nodulating rhizobia) have at least one molecule of a hopanoid, carboxyl-bacteriohopanediol or its 2-methyl derivative, linked covalently to the (ω‑1)‑hydroxy group of a very-long-chain fatty acid (often C30), which spans the entire membrane to reinforce the stability and rigidity of the outer membrane especially and thereby facilitates the dual life cycle of the organisms, i.e., outside and inside the plant; they also have a 25‑hydroxy-C26 fatty acid that is not linked to the hopanoid.